 One application is to use it to isolate 'cybernetic body parts' from natural systems,... to study what they were embedded in and how to fit them back in!

-08/29/07 - My best new idea in NetSci, that I have not presented yet, is the realization that the way we draw network maps hides how they are embedded in their underlying natural systems.
-Every 'node' is actually a 'hive' of activity on another scale of description, and whether your call these basic 'members' of the network 'nodes' or 'hives' depends on which direction you are looking, up or down, in the organizational hierarchy of the whole complex system.
+08/29/07 ,07/13/08 - My best new concept is that it's the 'hives' of bounded uniform connection that form the "cybernetic system body parts" that produce their animation.
+If I find interest I'll find a way to present what I have developed on it in various conversations.
+I found it looking for how to correctly draw network maps as being embedded in their underlying natural systems.
+I think it turns out that every 'node' contains a 'hive' of activity on another scale of description, and what name you give the parts, 'nodes' or 'hives', depends on which direction you are looking, up or down, in the organizational hierarchy of the whole complex system.
 How network diagrams are drawn also hides the 'complete loops and circuits' of the network itself.
 Emphasizing the hierarchy of connections distracts from the 'democratic' function of accumulative distributed process that is the real vital collective working of complex natural systems.
 Both these ideas came up in puzzling over the difference between 5 degrees of separation (people) and 19 (web pages), means that the web must be grouped into many highly remote high dimensional environments, separate 'hives' of ideas, each of which works as an independent whole world unto itself.

 07/07/23 - Cybernetic Body Part List: Starting with 'homing devices', one could begin a list of natural system cybernetic 'body parts' of engineering interest.
 Any 'rule' of behavior or 'cell' of relationships could be looked at this way, a behavioral element to study separately as well as for how it is imbedded in the larger systems from which it was extracted.